 \subsection{Hybrid Attention Block}

-We present details about our proposed hybrid attention block (HAB) shown in Fig.~\ref{Network Structure}(d).
-We adopt similar structure of standard Swin Transformer block and preserve the window-based self-attention mechanism to build the HAB, but enhance the representative ability of the self-attention and introduce the channel attention block into it.
-As discussed in Sec.~\ref{Motivation}, we aim to activate more input pixels for Transformer to obtain stronger reconstruction capability.
-Unlike convolution that expands the receptive field by stacking layers, self-attention has a global receptive field within its scope of action.
-Therefore, an intuitive way to expand the scope of utilized information for window-based self-attention is to enlarge the window size.
-Previous work~\cite{swinir} limits the window size for the calculation of self-attention to a small range (i.e., 7 or 8), relying on the shifted window mechanism to gradually expand the receptive field.
-This approach saves computational cost, but sacrifices the ability of self-attention.
-As discussed in Sec.~\ref{cmp_win_size}, we find that window size is a crucial factor affecting the ability of window-based Self-attention to exploit information, and appropriately increasing the window size can significantly improve the performance of Transformer.
-Therefore, we adopt a large window size (i.e., 16) in our HAB.
-In addition, more pixels are activated when channel attention is adopted, as global information is involved to calculate the channel attention weights.
+In this section, we detail our proposed Hybrid Attention Block (HAB), illustrated in Fig.~\ref{Network Structure}(d).
+HAB adopts a structure similar to the standard Swin Transformer block, preserving the window-based self-attention mechanism.
+However, we enhance the representative ability of self-attention and introduce a channel attention block to capture global information.
+As discussed in Sec.\ref{Motivation}, we aim to activate more input pixels for Transformer to achieve stronger reconstruction capability.
+Unlike convolution that expands the receptive field by stacking layers, self-attention possesses a global receptive field within its scope.
+Therefore, a natural approach to expand the range of information utilized by window-based self-attention is to enlarge the window size.
+Previous work\cite{swinir} limits the window size used for self-attention calculations to a small range (i.e., 7 or 8), relying on a shifted window mechanism to gradually expand the receptive field.
+While this method reduces computational cost, it compromises the effectiveness of self-attention.
+As discussed in Sec.~\ref{cmp_win_size}, we find that window size is a crucial factor influencing the ability of window-based self-attention to exploit information.
+Appropriately increasing the window size can significantly improve the Transformer’s performance.
+Therefore, in HAB, we adopt a larger window size (i.e., 16).
+In addition to window-based self-attention, global information can also be captured by incorporating channel attention.
+We think that global information may help for cases where many similar textures are present, as shown in Fig.\ref{cem}.
+Moreover, several studies\cite{restormer, nafnet} have demonstrated that channel-wise dynamic mapping is beneficial for low-level vision tasks.
+Therefore, we introduce the channel attention mechanism into our network.
+Given the evidence that convolution can improve the visual representation of Transformer models and facilitate easier optimization~\cite{cvt, vitc, ceit, uniformer, spach}, we incorporate a channel attention-based convolution block, referred to as the channel attention block (CAB), into the standard Transformer block to construct our HAB (see Fig.~\ref{Network Structure}(f)).
+In addition, global information can be utilized when channel attention is adopted, as it is involved to calculate the channel attention weights.
 We think that the global information may help for cases where many similar textures exist, such as the examples given in Fig.~\ref{lam}.
 Besides, several works~\cite{restormer,nafnet} have demonstrated that the channel-wise dynamic mapping is beneficial for low-level vision tasks.
 Therefore, we want to introduce the channel attention mechanism to our network.
 Since many works have shown that convolution can help Transformer get better visual representation or achieve easier optimization~\cite{cvt,vitc,ceit,uniformer,spach}, we incorporate a channel attention-based convolution block, i.e., the channel attention block (CAB) in Fig.~\ref{Network Structure}(f), into the standard Transformer block to build our HAB.
 To avoid the possible conflict of CAB and MSA on optimization and visual representation, we combine them in parallel and set a small constant $\alpha$ to control the weight of the CAB output.
-Overall, for a given input feature $X$, the whole process of HAB is computed as
+Overall, for a given input feature $X$, the whole process of HAB is computed as: